 Multiprocessing in BG Renderer MaxBG Renderer Max gives you the power of true multiprocessing by launching multiple aerender instances simultaneously – as you could do by manually launching BGRenderer multiple times before.

 The key difference now is control.
-You can see the actual progress for each composition no matter how much processes run at the same time.
+You can see the actual progress for each composition, no matter how much processes run at the same time.

 Multiprocessing works by rendering to the frame sequence and compiling the video file in the end.

-LimitationsIt's important to understand that After Effects rendering capacity is mostly limited by your machine' RAM, not processor cores.
+LimitationsAfter Effects rendering capacity is mostly limited by your machine' amount of RAM, not the processor cores.